What is cardiomyopathy?

 To see if you have cardiomyopathy, doctors will do tests, such as:

 Imaging tests, such as an MRI Magnetic Resonance Imaging (MRI) MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
 A computer records changes in the magnetic field around your body.
-The computer then uses... read more or echocardiography Echocardiography and Other Ultrasound Procedures Echocardiography can be used to detect abnormalities in heart wall motion and to measure the volume of blood being pumped from the heart with each beat.
-This procedure can also detect abnormalities... read more (an ultrasound of your heart)
+The computer then uses... read more or echocardiography Echocardiography and Other Ultrasound Procedures Echocardiography is also sometimes called an echocardiogram or an echo.
+An echo is an ultrasound of your heart.
+Sound waves bounce off your heart to create a moving image of your heart.
+This... read more (an ultrasound of your heart)

 Sometimes cardiac catheterization Cardiac Catheterization Cardiac catheterization (also called cardiac cath) is a heart procedure done in a hospital.
 The doctor puts a thin plastic tube (catheter) through an artery and into your heart.
 Doctors get... read more (doctors insert a thin, flexible tube in your heart's blood vessels), during which a small piece of heart tissue can also be taken (cardiac biopsy) and looked at under a microscope